 With Formative you can sync rosters with your Student Information System.
-Syncing your SIS is one way to set up all teacher accounts, student accounts and connect all students and teachers into their classes.
+Syncing rosters with your SIS is one way to set up all teacher and student accounts, and place all students and teachers into their classes automatically.

-Step 1: Check if you have software the supports OneRoster
+Step 1: Check if you have software that supports OneRoster

 In order to set up a OneRoster connection, you will need an SIS or other software system component that allows access to rosters using OneRoster 1.1 API or CSV files.
-Aeries, ClassLink, and Infinite Campus are some examples of software known to support OneRoster exports using the API integration method.
+Aeries, ClassLink, PowerSchool Unified, and Infinite Campus are some examples of software known to support OneRoster exports using the API integration method.

 Some of our customers do not have any system that supports OneRoster.
 In this case some have adopted ClassLink, which can be used to add OneRoster support to a variety of SIS systems (read more about that here).
 A few others have implemented a custom software solution on their end to generate OneRoster files and upload them to an SFTP server.

 Once you have identified a way to provide us with OneRoster data, you will have to consult its documentation (assuming it is not a custom solution) to determine how to setup a OneRoster export and provide us with the information needed to access it.

 Step 2: Get OneRoster Sync Credentials Or Setup OneRoster SFTP Uploads

 For OneRoster API integrations, you are given a OneRoster Base URL, Consumer Key, and Consumer Secret.